 Spinal Muscular Atrophy (SMA)

-It is an autosomal recessive illness, ie both parents must have damaged genetic material (mutations) or a de novo mutation without damage in the parents.
-It is the third most common in Greece (1-14 births in Greece, 1: 6000 births per year and globally) and concerns the lack of a protein (SMN), which is of major importance in the function of motor neurons, namely nerve cells who control the muscles.
-There are two regions that can possibly be mutated in the genetic material (SMN1 and SMN2).
-When there is a mutation in SMN1, it leads to illness, but the severity of the symptoms is also dependent on the mutations of SMN2, which, the fewer they are, less symptoms occur.
-There are rarer mutations in other parts of the genetic material, such as chromosome X.
+It is an autosomal recessive illness, ie both parents must have mutations or a de novo mutation.
+It is the third most common in Greece (1-12 births in Greece, 1: 6000-11.000 births per year and globally) and concerns the lack of a protein (SMN), which is of major importance in the function of motor neurons, namely nerve cells who control the muscles.
+There are two regions that can possibly be mutated in the genetic material, the so called survival motor neuron genes (SMN1 and SMN2 genes).
+When there is a mutation in SMN1, it leads to illness, but the severity of symptoms is also dependent on the mutations of SMN2, which, the fewer they are, less symptoms occur.
+There are also rarer mutations in other parts of the genetic material, such as on chromosome X.

 Types with different mutations

 In the above cases, there are additional symptoms of pons-cerebellar degeneration, diaphragmatic paralysis, contractures, weakness and respiratory failure.

 It can be achieved by taking a personal and family history, with appropriate clinical examination, where muscle atrophy or weakness is present in torso, upper and lower limbs, muscle biopsy (rarely), electromyography (rarely) and genetic testing mainly.

 Prevention can be achieved through prenatal testing, when there is a familiar history, with preimplantation diagnosis at the beginning of pregnancy, newborn screening and with screening of carriers in patient families or the general population.